ArielGameDev/Roll_It/README.md

 * Ball Movement - w, s, a, d.

-* Press space to jump when allowed (Only in level 2)
+* Press space to jump when allowed (Only in level 2).

-* Left Shift to restart the phase
+* Left Shift to restart the phase.